Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

   * There is no concept of `NetworkInterfaceEndPoint` anymore.
 It has been completely replaced with the more general `NetworkEndpoint`.
 Consequently, there is no need to implement conversion logic between the two anymore (so `CreateInterfaceEndPoint` and `GetGenericEndPoint` were removed from `INetworkInterface`).
   * There is no need to provide a `NetworkSendInterface` through `CreateSendInterface` anymore.
 Send operations are now handled entirely by `ScheduleSend`, which gets passed a `PacketsQueue` containing the packets to be sent.
   * The `ScheduleReceive` method doesn't use `NetworkPacketReceiver` (which is now obsolete) to propagate received packets to the rest of UTP.
 Instead, implementations of `ScheduleReceive` are expected to fill the `PacketsQueue` that is now passed in with the received packets.
-  * Implementations of `INetworkInterface` are now expected to be fully unmanaged.
-However, a managed implementation can be wrapped into an unmanaged one with the new `WrapToUnmanaged` extension method.
+  * Implementations of `INetworkInterface` are now expected to be fully compatible with Burst.
+However, an implementation that is not may be wrapped into a compatible one with the new `WrapToUnmanaged` extension method.
   * Creating a `NetworkDriver` with a custom network interface must now be done using the static `NetworkDriver.Create` method (e.g. `NetworkDriver.Create(new MyCustomInterface())`).
 Directly constructing a `NetworkDriver` with `new` is deprecated.

 The reason for these breaking changes is to simplify the interface and make it more flexible.
 For more details on how to create custom network interfaces, please refer to [this section of the documentation](custom-network-interface.md).